-- Summarize data—Calculate total counts, lengths, areas, and basic descriptive statistics of features and their attributes within areas or near other features.
+These tools allow you to calculate total counts, lengths, areas, and basic descriptive statistics of features and their attributes within areas or near other features.

-- Find locations—Find features that pass any number of criteria that you specify.
+These tools allow you to find locations that pass any number of criteria that you specify.
 They are typically used for site selection, where the objective is to find places that satisfy multiple criteria.

-- Analyze patterns—Identify, quantify, and visualize spatial patterns in your data by identifying areas of statistically significant clusters.
+These tools allow you to identify, quantify, and visualize spatial patterns in your data by identifying areas of statistically significant clusters.

 Convert Raster to Feature